geeofree/geeofree/src/notes/angular/1-Basics.md

 ```

 Here the `name` and `age` properties in the component are _interpolated_
-or substituted to whatever values they hold.
-This should in effect
+or substituted to whatever values these properties evaluate to in
+the template before it gets rendered.

-render the ff. markup:
+This should have the ff. markup:

 ```html
 <p>Hi, I am Lexie and I am 2 years old!</p>